Papaskas/strict-store/README.md

 Strict Store **only works with keys created via the `createKey` function**.
 Each key is automatically prefixed with a unique namespace, and the library only interacts with keys that have this prefix in `localStorage` or `sessionStorage`.

-Keys created outside of Strict Store, or without the appropriate prefix, are **not visible** to the library and will not be processed.
+Keys created outside Strict Store, or without the appropriate prefix, are **not visible** to the library and will not be processed.

 This ensures data isolation and prevents accidental conflicts with other libraries or custom code that uses storage directly.